MaksChojniak/Approximation-Methods/README.md

 # Approximation-Methods

-approximation using the least squares method for linear and quadratic functions
+- Approximation using Least Squares (Linear Function)
+- Approximation using Least Squares (Quadratic Function)

+This material is designed for educational use in numerical algorithms and linear algebra laboratory courses.